SAVE WHAT YOU LOVE

 Do you offer art storage?

 Yes!
-The studio is pleased to offer short-term or long-term onsite storage in our secured, climate-controlled, dedicated art storage vaults for 2D and 3D collections.
+The studio is pleased to offer short-term or long-term onsite storage in our secured, climate-controlled, dedicated art storage vault for 2D and 3D collections.
 Art storage contracts include viewing privileges, condition reporting and documentation.

 Do you accept shipments?